 Conservation & Property Management Goals Land Management Objectives Three-year Outcomes/Performance Indicators (for each objective) Goal 1: To maintain self- sustaining populations of native fish, wildlife and plant species.
-To establish baseline data on fish and wildlife populations in a way that allows for future comparison.
-Baseline inventories have been completed in coordination with FLNRORD methodology (i.e. nest counts, bird surveys, catch-per-unit-effort surveys).
+1. To establish baseline data on fish and wildlife populations in a way that allows for future comparison.
+Baseline inventories have been completed in coordination with FLNRORD.
 2. Identify/document habitat features to determine areas in need of enhancement.
 Habitat features are documented and prioritized, with enhancement opportunities identified/implemented.
 3. Manage invasive species in a coordinated approach with local invasive plant councils.
 Invasive plant inventories have been completed, and identified areas are treated, monitored and reported to IAPP in a coordinated approach.
 4. Maintain suitable habitat conditions to support selfsustaining populations.
 Restoration or enhancement potential has been identified through baseline inventory, and projects are identified and implemented.
-Goal 2: Access and 1.
-Assess property for Acceptable uses are recreation management. use/impact and identify and management actions are prioritized. determined and managed, and property boundary signage is kept current.
+Goal 2: Access and recreation management.
+Assess property for use/impact and identify and Acceptable uses are determined and managed, and management actions are prioritized. property boundary signage is kept current.
 2. Inspect property for unauthorized infrastructure and access points.
 Property is maintained and conserved to meet conservation objectives.